-So today’s episode is all about finances, specifically my finances.
+Can you start a business on a budget?
+I believe you can!
+So today’s episode is all about finances, specifically MY finances.
 Beth asked me on Instagram, how much do I pay myself versus reinvest in the business and allocate for expenses, et cetera.
 And to be honest, this isn’t something I’ve really talked about before online.
-Now before I jump in, I do have a FREE DOWNLOAD, a free business wellness plan.
-It’s a list of all the things you should track each month plus links to calendar reminders.
-So you can just click and add those to Google calendar and that part is done.

 And just a quick side note.
 The prices I’m going to mention are rounded up.
 Some things might actually be like 19.99 a month and I’m just saying it’s $20 because honestly I just like even numbers better.
 (Also, some of the links below are affiliate links!)